Logan Paul: 2015–2017: YouTube beginnings

 In early 2015, Paul appeared on Law & Order: Special Victims Unit.
 He also appeared on the Fox TV series Weird Loners, where he appeared in the role of the Paul Twins.
 He starred in two episodes of the Freeform series Stitchers.
 In 2016, he starred in the YouTube Red movie The Thinning opposite Peyton List.
 In early 2016, Paul trained with drama coaches and the comedy troupes The Groundlings and Upright Citizens Brigade.
 Paul wrote the screenplay for an adult comedy, Airplane Mode, which has been described as "American Pie for Gen Z", and by Paul himself as "Expendables with Internet stars".
 The film was originally planned to be released in 2017, but was eventually released on August 2, 2019, after being delayed.
 He was also involved in a number of advertising campaigns, including for Hanes, PepsiCo, and HBO.
 In 2016, Comcast purchased a short form digital TV series from Paul called Logan Paul VS.

-In February 2017, Dwayne Johnson released on his own YouTube channel, "Logan Paul has been cut from, like, all of The Rock's movies", a video starring himself and Paul, in which Johnson informs Paul that he has been cut from all of Johnson's films, and consoles Paul by making him the "ambassador" to his upcoming Baywatch feature film.
+In February 2017, Dwayne Johnson released a YouTube video entitled "Logan Paul has been cut from, like, all of The Rock's movies", in which he informs Paul that he has been cut from all of Johnson's films, and subsequently consoles him by making him the "ambassador" to his upcoming Baywatch feature film.
 On November 23, 2017, Paul released his new single, "No Handlebars", a track that draws heavily on an interpolated sample of the song "Handlebars" by the American alternative hip hop group Flobots.
 The song was heavily criticized for its perceived sexual objectification of women, including a scene in its music video where Paul rides several women like a bicycle.
 Flobots frontman Jamie Laurie lambasted Paul for both the "sexist" lyrical content of the song and for unauthorized use of the sample, calling him the face of "douchebag entitlement".
 Laurie would later go on to release a track with lyrics deriding Paul, titled "Handle Your Bars".
 Paul did not respond to Laurie's comments nor the backlash towards "No Handlebars".
 After Flobots sued Paul for copyright infringement in 2019, he deleted the song from YouTube.